PhilShaughnes/rcm_dotfiles/wfe.md

     - complete, reopen, start
 - has hooks for action definition
     - onComplete, onReopen, onStart
-- the base universal actions do what they always do to progress workflow, and call do__ to do whatever stage level custom  stuff needs to happen.
+- the base universal actions do what they always do to progress workflow, and call doThing to do whatever stage level custom  stuff needs to happen.
 - we may want extra beforeAction and afterAction hooks (?)
 - hook for extra actions (ggArbitor?)